 Meteorite expert Monica Grady discusses where meteorites come from and what they can tell us about the Earth's beginnings.

-Interview with Sara Russell, Head of Meteoritics and Cosmic Mineralogy.
+Interview with Sara Russell, Head of the Mineral and Planetary Sciences Division.
 Sara has spent three summers collecting meteorites in Antarctica.
 Find out what is involved.

 Some meteorites, called CI chondrites, contain quite a lot of water; more than 15% of their total weight.
 Scientists have suggested that impacts by meteorites like these could have delivered water to the early Earth.
 The water in CI chondrites is loc...